komidore64/maprys.net/content/pages/configuring-with-xrandr.md

 At this point, I knew that ``xrandr`` existed and I knew that is was for configuring displays.
 Other than that it just sounded intimidating because one thinks _there's no way that manually configuring monitors can be easy_.
-I spent five minutes doing a bit of research on the Googles, mostly with links to Stack Overflow.
+I spent a while doing some research on the Googles, mostly with links to Stack Overflow and a handful of other sites.
+I'll be explaining my findings here.

 First thing we need to do is confirm that the computer realizes a new display has been connected.
 Easiest way to do this is to compare the output of ``xrandr -q`` before and after your monitor is connected.